nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_supersede.md

 ## Supersede Operation

-The NRL API does not allow a true update i.e. the HTTP PUT verb is not supported.
+The NRL API does not allow a true Update operation (the HTTP `PUT` verb is not supported).

-A pointer can be replaced by superseding it with a newer pointer that contains the updated attributes.
+Instead, a pointer can be replaced by superseding it with a newer version that contains the updated attributes.

-A Provider transitions an existing Pointer’s status from current to superseded as part of the act of creating its replacement.
-In effect the POSTing of a new DocumentReference provides a means to specify an existing DocumentReference whose status should be moved to superseded.
-Concretely this is achieved as follows:
+A Provider transitions an existing Pointer's status from "current" to "superseded" as part of the act of creating its replacement.
+The Create action allows specifying an existing DocumentReference to be superseded.
+The process is as follows:

-1. Provider assembles a new DocumentReference resource
+1. The Provider assembles a new DocumentReference resource
-2. Provider populates the relatesTo property with a new target element which holds  –
+2. The Provider populates the `relatesTo` property with a new target element which holds:
-	- a reference that is the logical identifier of the existing DocumentReference or an identifier that is the masterIdentifier of the existing DocumentReference
+   - A reference that is the logical identifier of the existing DocumentReference or an identifier that is the masterIdentifier of the existing DocumentReference
-	- the action code “replaces”
+   - The action code "replaces"
-3. Provider POSTs the DocumentReference resource
+3. The Provider POSTs the DocumentReference resource
-4. NRL will transactionally -
+4. The NRL will transactionally:
-	1. create the new DocumentReference marking it as current
+   1. Create the new DocumentReference, marking it as "current"
-	2. resolve the existing DocumentReference using the relatesTo.target
+   2. Resolve the existing DocumentReference using `relatesTo.target`
-	3. mark that DocumentReference as superseded
+   3. Mark that DocumentReference as "superseded"
+   4. Set the version number of the newly-created DocumentReference to its predecessor's version +1

 Provider systems MUST only supersede pointers for records where they are the pointer owner (custodian).